3 Important Questions To Ask Before a Chess Move

 “Proper rest improves our self-control power and provides a good environment for the brain to function,”

 Ryan Clements writes.
-“Rest reduces the body’s need for glucose, and it allows the body to make better use of what we have.”
+“Rest reduces the body’s need for glucose, and it allows the body to make a better use, of what we have.”

 If you’re struggling to fall asleep, I suggest moving away from laptop/PC/Mobile screens and reading a paperback book.
 I do something different – I listen to some heavy meta-physical lectures that make me go to sleep in no time 🙂 But before doing anything make sure you are in bed and almost ready to doze off!

-The light from these screens disturbs our body’s circadian rhythm, making our sub-conscious think that it’s daytime when in reality it is time for the sleep.
+The light from these screens disturbs our body’s circadian rhythm, making our subconscious think, that it’s daytime when in reality, it is time for sleep.

 *A good night’s rest normally means getting seven to eight hours of shut-eye for an adult.

-And if this is not sufficient here is one additional benefit from Chess point of view – Good night’s sleep strengthens memory.
+And if this is not sufficient here is one additional benefit from Chess’s point of view – A good night’s sleep strengthens memory.

 5. Eat a healthy nutritious meal

 Low glucose levels = weaker willpower.
-A study revealed that participants who were not fed or did not eat well prior to starting a project gave it up halfway, much earlier than their fully-fed compatriots.
+A study revealed that participants who were not fed or did not eat well before starting a project gave it up halfway, much earlier than their fully-fed compatriots.

-“To keep (your willpower) high, eat regular meals that are full of protein and good carbohydrates, like a sandwich of lean meat and cheese packed between two slices of whole-wheat bread,” Stephanie Booth writes in Real Simple.
+“To keep (your willpower) high, eat regular meals having full of protein and good carbohydrates, like a sandwich of lean meat and cheese packed between two slices of whole-wheat bread,” Stephanie Booth writes in Real Simple.
 “And never start a challenging task on an empty stomach.”

-Starting each morning with a hearty meal gives your willpower a much needed boost.
-Small ideas help like the consumption of dry fruit snack such as almonds, walnuts and cashews, and yogurt to maintain high energy levels.
+Starting each morning with a hearty meal gives your willpower a much-needed boost.
+Small ideas help like the consumption of dry fruit snacks such as almonds, walnuts cashews, and yogurt, to sustain high-energy levels.
 Have them either one hour before or after your meals.

 Roy F. Baumeister, Ph.D., is a professor of psychology at Florida State University, in Tallahassee, and the author of Willpower: Rediscovering the Greatest Human Strength ($28, amazon.com).